DanielTakeshi/rl_algorithms/q_learning/README.md

 - number of episodes = 1000
 - discount factor = 0.95
 - alpha = n(s,a)^(-0.8) for the temporal difference update, where n(s,a) is the number of times that (s,a) have been visited.
 It's Equation 29 in reference [1].
-- epsilon = 0.1 (for greedy-epsilon exploration, the actions themselves are deterministic once we have one)
+- epsilon = 0.1 for greedy-epsilon exploration.
+Once the agent executes an action, it's deterministic.

 For rewards, the agent gets a -1 living reward, gets 0 if it manages to get to the bottom right corner, but gets -100 if it falls off the cliff.
 The agent starts at the bottom left corner and can move in one of four directions deterministically (but the **exploration policy** is epsilon-greedy based on the Q(s,a) values).